-We create an environment that fosters expressive and receptive communication skills along with a range of evidence-based teaching strategies and pedagogies (teaching styles) including SCERTS, Attention Autism, PECs, Makaton, Intensive Interaction, TEACCH, and Assessment for Learning.
+St Luke's School uses a range of evidence-based teaching strategies and pedagogies (teaching styles) including SCERTS, Attention Autism, PECs, Makaton, Intensive Interaction, TEACCH, and Assessment for Learning.

-This means that through every learning opportunity, communication and emotional regulation is a core focus and priority for all our pupils.
+This means that through every learning opportunity, communication and emotional regulation is our main focus and priority for all our pupils.